jsdelivrbot/spacegray-chrome/README.md

 Using grunt and bower, so make sure you've set that up.
 I don't check in the dependencies so you'll need to:
 `npm install && bower install`

-There's a plugin that will reload the devtools automatically, also, there's an HTML file that can show you a big chunk of the devtools.
+There's a plugin that will reload the devtools automatically, however, you will still need to close and open devtools to see your changes.
+(If you know how to see your changes without doing that, tell me!!!) also, there's an HTML file that can show you a big chunk of the devtools.
 When you run `grunt` it will open.
 It's not exact and it's pretty close to styled already so I recommend actually opening devtools.